Third degree burns (known in the UK as deep thickness burns), are the deepest types of burn.

 Less common causes include chemical burns, electrocution injury, or even lightning injuries.

-Any other cause of burns can also result in a third degree burn if the exposure is long enough- for example from being immersed in very hot water.
+Any other cause of burns can also result in a third degree burn if the exposure is long enough- for example touching a hot stove.

 Do third degree burns hurt?